LeidenUniversityLibrary/cds-lab-homepage/docs/vre/migration.md

 Unless you only used the VRE for sharing files that are read and edited outside the VRE, you probably have information that is managed directly in SharePoint.
+Such data may be stored in lists.
 The data model explains what the information is about.

 Some projects already started with a highly structured data model, other projects need more help to reshape their data into models that are more